Getting Started#

 additional sets are unlocked by adding the appropriate option(s) to the installation command, which install the required

 dependencies.
-These options also apply when installing in editable model (-e)
+These options also apply when installing in editable model (-e) from a cloned repository.

 hpc: This option includes the dependencies required to run the model on a HPC environment, such as the PG database connectivity required to coordinate runs and the globus data transfer tooling.